 Since the effective selection includes not only completeness and purity but also the observable-mass distribution, the impact of including completeness and purity depends on assumptions made for the observable-mass parameters.
 Within case (1), baseline constraints for fixed observable-mass parameters and fixed completeness and purity are $\sigma(\OmegaDE, w)=(0.006, 0.033)$ and when only completeness and purity parameters vary freely, these degrade to $(0.009, 0.042)$.
 On the other hand, if observable-mass parameters vary freely whereas completeness and purity parameters remain fixed, constraints are $\sigma(\OmegaDE, w)=(0.009, 0.044)$ and they only degrade to $(0.010,0.046)$ if completeness and purity also vary freely.

 Next we considered the impact of external priors on observable-mass and completeness/purity parameters.
-From the perspective of dark energy constraints these are {\it nuisance} parameters.
+From the perspective of dark energy constraints these are {\it nuisance} parameters (\fixed{related to the observational effects}).
 We find that joint priors on all {\it nuisance} parameters need to be known to better than $\prv\%$ in order to improve dark energy constraints significantly; with these priors, constraints are restored to $\sigma(\OmegaDE, w)=(0.006, 0.041)$ for case (1).